History of the Perl Family | by Warren Goldie

-Each person who made their way to the front of the lines was ordered to “Go left” or “Go right.”
-My mother (Fritzi) and her sisters, Shari, Piri and Susy, like most of the Jews of their small town, did not understand German.
-But it became clear that going to the right meant survival while walking left meant death in the gas chambers.
-The very young, the old and the infirm were all sent to the left.
+The lines moved quickly.
+Each woman and man stood at the front where they were told “Go left” or “Go right.”
+My mother Fritzi and her older sisters, Shari, Piri and Susy, like all the Jews of their small town, did not speak German.
+But it quickly became clear that going to the right meant surviving; left led to the gas chambers.
+The very young, old and infirm were all sent to the left.

-The sisters clung together yet were being pulled apart by the crowd.
-Piri remembers the mental fog she felt from extreme hunger after the nightmarish four-day journey.
-Pressing up against Rose, her mother, she reached into her pocket for her last crust of bread.
-“Here, you take it,” Piri said to Rose.
+The sisters grabbed at each other trying to stay together.
+Piri, pressing up against her mother Rose, reached into her pocket for her last crust of bread.
+“Here, take it,” Piri said.
 Rose responded, “No, you take it…”

 What was clear to Piri was not evident to Rose.
-In the confusion, communication was difficult and no one knew what to do.
-A neighbor from their town and her eight children were told to go left, and Rose, wanting to help, decided to go with them.
+In the noise and confusion, hearing was difficult.
+A woman from their town and her eight children were told to go left, and Rose, wanting to help, told Piri she was going with them.
 Piri screamed out her objection.
-But a Gestapo officer shoved her aside and told her she would be allowed to see her mother at night.
+But a Gestapo officer shoved her away and told her she would be allowed to see her mother at night.
 Rose, who was 48, was led away, never to be seen again.

 Shari, the second oldest of the Perl daughters, refused to be separated from her son.
-When she ignored the command of the Gestapo, she and her boy were both shot on the spot.
+When she ignored a Gestapo command, she and her boy were both shot on the spot.
 The crowd parted slightly to make a path around the bodies.
 Piri, horrified, watched.

 Youthful and fit from a healthy life in their mountain village, the sisters—Susy, 21, Piri, 19, and Fritzi, 17—were ordered to the right.
 As they passed through the camp’s entrance, several inmates, some reduced to near skeletons, stood beyond the fences pleading for food.
 When the terrified sisters had no answer for them, the prisoners yelled, “Tomorrow you will look like us!”

 The women’s body hair was clipped off.
-Eyeglasses were confiscated but shoes were retained.
-Each woman was given a single dress and no underwear.
-As they emerged from the building, the Perl sisters clung to one another in the stunned, petrified crowd, afraid they would be pulled apart and never see each other again.
+Eyeglasses were confiscated.
+Each woman was given a single dress and no underwear and allowed to keep her shoes.
+As they emerged from the building, the Perl sisters clung to one another in the stunned, petrified crowd, afraid they would be pulled apart never to see each other again.

-After just a few days, it would become nearly impossible for the sisters to recall what had come before: the peaceful, bucolic life they had lived with their family in harmony with their neighbors and the land itself until that day the train arrived in mid-May 1944.
+After just a few days, it would become nearly impossible for the sisters to recall what had come before: the peaceful, bucolic life they had lived with their family, in harmony with their neighbors and the land, until the day the transport train arrived in mid-May 1944.

 Romania: The Good Life

 For generations the Perls lived in Visuel de Sus (VEE-show duh-soos), a picturesque village in Maramures County on the gentle western slopes of the Carpathian Mountains, a range also known as the Transylvanian Alps.
-The area had remained unchanged throughout the centuries, a medieval landscape of villages and hamlets scattered amid vast forests, a few kilometers south of Ukraine (which the Perls referred to simply as Russia).
+The area had remained unchanged throughout the centuries, a medieval landscape of villages and hamlets scattered amid vast forests, a few kilometers south of Ukraine (which was, simply, “Russia”).

 The area’s principle industries were tannin extraction, tanning, stone quarrying and flour milling.
 Wolf Perl, the family’s patriarch, owned a tannin extraction plant on the outskirts of town and was expert in producing tannin, the essential ingredient used in tanning, the process by which leather is made from raw animal hide.
 Tanning dates back to antiquity.